E. Javier Loya: Football career

-Loya played for the Columbia Lions as a linebacker and a defensive end throughout his academic career at Columbia University.
+Loya played for the Columbia Lions as a linebacker and a defensive end.
+On October 10, 1988, a five-year losing streak was broken against Princeton.
+Loya, as the Spectator reported the next day, contributed two sacks and eight tackles.
 He was a varsity letterman in all three of his varsity seasons and was named an Honorable Mention All-Ivy League Selection in 1990.
 He is tied with several other players for the fourth-most career fumble recoveries while playing for the Columbia Lions.
+Loya contributed to Columbia's 16–13 victory over Princeton on October 28, 1990, where his defensive efforts were noted in media coverage.